 In this post, I'll share everything that's inside my conferring toolkit for writing workshop, as well as how I organize it all.

 The end of the school year is a highly important time for me as a coach.
 Read to find out the three really important tasks that I work hard to complete before school's out for summer.

 As the 2020-2021 school year sets to start, we recognize that educators need each other more than ever.
 We need to hold onto our beliefs about the teaching of writing while becoming ever more flexible in our approaches.
 We need to grow in our understanding of Culturally and Historically Responsive Literacy (as described in Gholdy… Continue reading Inviting Voices from the Community

 THIS is what teachers need right now.
 This is my work as a coach, and this is what we can all do for each other in this challenging time.

 Here are three things I'm working on, right now, in the first week of February.

 I have a vivid memory of a coaching conversation from many years ago.
-I was the one being coached; one of my mentors had observed me and was giving me … Continue Reading The ABC’s of Literacy Coaching: Reminders for the Start of a Great Year
+I was the one being coached; one of my mentors had observed me and was giving me some no-holds-barred feedback.
+"Nobody likes a know-it-all," my mentor said flatly.
+"You're talking too much.
+The one doing all the talking is the one doing… Continue reading The ABC’s of Literacy Coaching: Reminders for the Start of a Great Year

 Parents can be a tremendous educational resource.
 Yet, in middle school it can be challenging, as developmentally our students are beginning to morph from children into young adults.
 Thinking about next year, I have drafted some ideas for partnering with parents on how to help their kids become stronger writers.
 How might parents provide support in the way writing workshop teachers believe is most helpful?
 Here are a few ideas...